fommil/fpmortals/manuscript/complete.md

 Avoiding a full ordering of the tree makes `insert` very fast, `O(1)`, such that producers adding to the queue are not penalised.
 However, the consumer pays the cost when calling `uncons`, with `deleteMin` costing `O(log n)` because it must search for the minimum value, and remove it from the tree by rebuilding.
-That's fast when compared to the naive implementation.
+That Is fast when compared to the naive implementation.

 The `union` operation also delays ordering allowing it to be `O(1)`.